Frequently Asked Questions

 Can you fish in Fermilab ponds?

-You need a current Illinois fishing license.
+Yes.
+But you need a current Illinois fishing license.

 Are there horse trails?

 Yes.
 Maps are available at the site entrances.

 Yes, but please keep your dogs on a leash.
 There is a designated dog training area where well-trained dogs can run free.
 Please be aware that the Fermilab site is also home to coyotes.

 Can we walk all over the lab?

 No, there are some areas that are restricted.
 Please ask for a map when you enter the site.